 You also need to be 18 years old and some departments won’t hire candidates over a certain age, such as 35 years old.

 Note: The age limits can vary, many departments have no upper age limit.
-For more information, read: What is the Age Limit to Become a Firefighter?
+For more information, read: Can I Become A Firefighter At 30/40/50?
+Am I Too Old?

 If you want to get a headstart in firefighting, you can start looking for departments that offer limited involvement and participate as a junior firefighter.
 The earlier you start your service, the better your foundation will be, and the easier it will be for you to become a career firefighter.